 Branch of Service: Army

-State Trooper and Staff Sergeant Jerome Lemon, 42, of North Charleston, SC, was a member of the 1052nd Transportation Company, South Carolina National Guard.
+State Trooper and U.S. Army Staff Sergeant Jerome Lemon, 42, of N.C., South Carolina was a member of the 1052nd Transportation Company, South Carolina National Guard.
 SSG Lemon was deployed to Balad, Iraq, where his unit was ambushed by insurgents using an improvised explosive device.
-Staff Sergeant Lemon died of wounds he suffered during the attack on October 27, 2004 while serving his country in Operation Iraqi Freedom.
+He died of wounds he suffered during the attack on October 27, 2004, while serving his country in Operation Iraqi Freedom.

 SSG Lemon’s daughter is a Folds of Honor scholarship recipient.